AnyLog-co/documentation/10- Edge Data Manager/99- [deprecated] Remote CLI .md

 - Mobile application support
 - Dashboard integration (Grafana or in-app)
 - Full plugin modularization — every feature becomes a plugin; the base Remote GUI becomes a minimal image with a downloadable plugin catalog

+---

+## See also

+- Examples of driving the underlying API can be found in the [northbound connectors](../99-%20INTERNAL%20%26%20DRAFT%20sections%20%28NOT%20publicly%20visible%29/remote_cli.md) section.